-virtual selling process and strategies
+virtual selling strategies

 The pandemic has left its mark on the traditional sales process.
 Today, reps are expected to work in a more virtual environment.
 According to Gartner: